sprksh-crypto/ThirdYearProjectGroup/Omar Scripts/README.md

 # **Omar Khawaja** VR Astrophysics Project

 Here I will be uploading my project files.
 I will do my best to keep files organised, and will upload the final version of my scripts closer to the end of the Project as I will be making continous changes.
-Sicne I have a lot of files, it may be easier for me to upload everything to the my own Git Respository near the end.
+Note: *Sicne I have a lot of files, it may be easier for me to upload everything to the my own Git Respository near the end - TBC.*

 # *Scripts*
 ### Intial Velocity